 • Two (or more) snap hooks connected to one D-ring

 • Two snap hooks connected to each other

 • A snap hook connected back on its integral lanyard

 • A snap hook connected to a webbing loop or webbing lanyard

 *Rollout: Improper dimensions of the D-ring, rebar, or other connection point in relation to the snap hook dimensions that would allow the snap hook keeper to be depressed by a turning motion of the snap hook.

 Washing your harness and lanyard is allowed following specific cleaning procedures:

-- Wipe off all surface dirt with a dampened sponge.
+1. Wipe off all surface dirt with a dampened sponge

-- Dip the sponge in a mild solution of commercial soap or detergent.
+3. Dip the sponge in a mild solution of commercial soap or detergent

-- Work up a thick lather, and vigorously work back and forth.
+4. Work up a thick lather, and vigorously work back and forth

-- Hang to dry in a dry and shady area, not directly in the sun.
+7. Hang to completely dry in a dry and shady area, not directly in the sun

 CAN I ATTACH A LANYARD TO A SELF-RETRACTING LIFELINE?

-No. If you require a longer working length for that specific application, you will be required to use a longer self-retracting lifeline.
-Additionally, Werner does not advocate connecting two snap hooks together.
-The risk of unintentional disengagement can occur.
+No. If you require a longer working length for a specific application, you are required to use a longer self-retracting lifeline.

 CAN I GET A LANYARD LONGER THAN 6 FEET IN LENGTH?